gargdikshit/Workfiles/README.md

 Language/framework used: Node,Java, Maven

 After vagrunt up:
-3 Vm's will installes - Haproxy, app, db
-Application will be cloned from git and deployed
+3 Vm's will installed - Haproxy, app, db and Application will be cloned from git and deployed